sharetheloveio/sharethelove.io/picture-elements/kodiremote-card.md

----
-description: >-
-  A simple remote that will hold up under any resolution
----

 # Kodi Remote Card

+_A simple remote that will hold up under any resolution._

 ![kodi remote card](../.gitbook/assets/kodiremote.png)